manatlan/guy/docs/index.md

 The **app mode** can be runned on an Android device, using kivy/buildozer toolchain (for building an apk).
 Understand that the same app can be runned on any android devices or on any computer (win, mac, *nix ...), without any modifications.

-!!! info
-    Perhaps on iOS devices too, using kivy/builozer, but not tested it !